wbolster/plyvel/doc/api.rst

       Most of the arguments have the same name as the the corresponding LevelDB parameters; see the LevelDB documentation for details about the exact meaning.
-Argument that can be `None` are only propagated to LevelDB if specified, e.g. not specifying a `write_buffer_size` means the LevelDB defaults are used.
+Arguments defaulting to `None` are only propagated to LevelDB if specified, e.g. not specifying a `write_buffer_size` means the LevelDB defaults are used.